dan-schel/css-template/documentation.md

 ## 2. Color theming

-By default, everything will be in light theme (the `light-base` mixin is appended to the stylesheet).
-Including `dark-base` outside of any selector (applying it to the stylesheet) will apply dark theme for the whole page by default.
+By default, everything will be in light theme (the `light-base` mixin is appended to the stylesheet) unless the browsers `prefer-color-scheme` is set to `dark`.
+Including `light-base`/`dark-base` outside of any selector (applying it to the stylesheet) will apply light/dark theme for the whole page by default.

 ```css
 @use "css-template/import" as template;